Counting perfect matchings and Hamiltonian cycles faster: Data structure for Hamiltonian cycles

-\section{Data Structure for Hamiltonian Cycles}
+\section{Data structure for Hamiltonian cycles}

-In \cite{BCKN15SingleExp} they considered that Hamiltonian cycles can be counted as spanning trees with degree restricted and used it to count undirected Hamiltonian cycles in time exponential of treewidth.
+In \cite{BCKN15SingleExp} they considered that Hamiltonian cycles can be counted as spanning trees with restricted degree and used it to count undirected Hamiltonian cycles in time exponential of treewidth.
 We give a directed version.

-Let $\sigma\in S_n$ be a permutation, let $P_\sigma$ denote the permutation matrix associated with $\sigma$, such that $(P_\sigma)_{i,j} = [j = \sigma(i)]$. \begin{lemma} For a permutation $\sigma\in S_n$,
+Let $\sigma\in S_n$ be a permutation, let $P_\sigma$ denote the permutation matrix associated with $\sigma$, such that $(P_\sigma)_{i,j} = \iv{j = \sigma(i)}$. \begin{lemma} For a permutation $\sigma\in S_n$,

 \end{lemma} \begin{proof} Consider a directed graph $G$ with directed edges $(i, \sigma(i))$, then $L = I - P_\sigma$ is exactly the Laplacian of the graph $G$.
 By the directed version of matrix tree theorem, $\det (L_{[n]\setminus\{1\},[n]\setminus\{1\}})$ is the number of directed spanning trees rooted at vertex $1$.
 When $c(\sigma)=1$, then clearly there is exactly one spanning tree, otherwise there is no spanning tree.
 Thus we can conclude the claimed equality. \end{proof}